microsoft/hlsl-specs/docs/DesignConsiderations.md

 HLSL exists to serve users.
 Consider the experience of users and all the ways HLSL can empower them to be more productive and creative.
-HLSL inherits a lot of sharp edges both from its history and C++; we strive to reduce those cases.
+HLSL inherits a lot of sharp edges both from its history and from C++; we strive to reduce those cases.

 ### The Zen of Python is pretty great